-601.4 JURISDICTION
+1.4 JURISDICTION

-Hawaiian Swimming shall have jurisdiction over the sport of swimming as delegated to it as a Local Swimming Committee (LSC) by USA Swimming to conduct swimming programs consistent with Hawaiian Swimming’s objective and those of USA Swimming and to sanction, approve, observe and oversee competitive swimming events within the Territory, its Region and its Zone.
-Hawaiian Swimming shall discharge faithfully its duties and obligations as a LSC of USA Swimming in accordance with these Bylaws, the USA Swimming Rules and Regulations, and all applicable policies and procedures.
+HISI shall have jurisdiction over the sport of swimming as delegated to it as a Local Swimming Committee (LSC) by USA Swimming to conduct swimming programs consistent with HISI’s objectives and those of USA Swimming and to sanction, approve, observe and oversee competitive swimming events within the Territory, its Region and its Zone (as those terms are defined in Part Six of the USA Swimming Rules and Regulations).
+HISI shall discharge faithfully its duties and obligations as a Local Swimming Committee of USA Swimming in accordance with these Bylaws, the USA Swimming Rules and Regulations, and all applicable policies and procedures.

 1.5 COMPLIANCE WITH USA SWIMMING AGREEMENTS - XXSI shall comply with all agreements between XXSI and USA Swimming.

+1.5 COMPLIANCE WITH USA SWIMMING AGREEMENTS

+HISI shall comply with all agreements between HISI and USA Swimming.

 ARTICLE 2